HeinerEF/kirby-scssphp/README_critical_CSS.md

 Therefore, after uploading, you should delete these files “**\*.critical.css**” generated with this `snippet("scss.critical")` **once** on the *another server*.

 In terms of **critical SCSS**, I recommend avoiding such non-resolvable files in order to prevent such reloading of css files!

-It is possible to create different critical SCSSs for each Kirby template.
-Just use the name of your template file for the critical SCSS file (e.g. 'article.critical.scss' for 'templates/article.php'), and place it in 'assets/scss'.
-If no critical SCSS file for a template can be found, 'default.critical.scss' will be used.

 My advice is not to remove any SCSS from your main SCSS file.